The Bankrate promise

 The amount of money you decide to park in a CD depends on your financial situation, goals and timeline.

 Connecting the maturity of a CD to an upcoming event or goal in your life can help you determine what’s best.
 Let’s say you want to make a down payment on a house in a year.
-Putting your money in a 12-month CD would earn you interest and keep you from touching your savings.
+Putting your money in a 12-month CD would earn you interest and keep you from touching your house fund for a year.

 CDs usually have minimum deposit requirements that vary among banks.
 Some banks, like Ally Bank and Capital One, have no minimum deposit requirements for CDs.
 Others, like Quontic Bank and Marcus by Goldman Sachs, require only $500 to open a CD.